orbeon/orbeon-forms-doc/form-runner/api/persistence/custom-persistence-providers.md

 This page describes how to implement a custom persistence implementation (also known as a persistence *provider*) for Form Runner and Form Builder.

 A persistence provider is responsible for storing and retrieving form definitions and form data, typically in a database.
 It also implements APIs such as search or revision history.
-Here is the full list of core APIs:
+Here is the list of core APIs:

 - [CRUD API](crud.md)
 - [Form metadata API](forms-metadata.md)